Tables on monitoring data on aviation safety in Finland | Traficom

 YELLOW

 The situation assessment is kept yellow.
-The development direction is changed from positive to neutral.
+The development direction is positive.

 SPI 2.4: The number of cases of controlled flight into terrain (CFIT) and similar incidents